bigcartel/dugway/README.md

 #### Using Sprockets

 [Sprockets](http://getsprockets.org) allows you to bring in CSS and JavaScript from different directories into a single file.
 We've created **stylesheets** and **javascripts** directories by default that you can put your code in, but you could delete those and put files anywhere you'd like.
-After that, use [Sprockets directives](https://github.com/sstephenson/sprockets#the-directive-processor) to package them into **styles.css** and **scripts.js** respectively.
+After that, use [Sprockets directives](https://github.com/sstephenson/sprockets#the-directive-processor) to package them into **styles.css** and **scripts.js**.

 ##### styles.css